raspberrypilearning/imager-install/en/step_1.md

 + Insert your SD card into the computer or laptop’s SD card slot.

 + In the Raspberry Pi Imager, select the OS that you want to install.
-The first option, Raspbian, is the recommended OS.
+The first option, Rasperry Pi O, is the recommended OS.

 ![Raspberry Pi Imager in windows](images/newInstaller_selectOS.png)